 How to Choose the Best College Major

 The University of Wisconsin Campus in Madison, Wisconsin

 Many young people enter college today right out of high school with little or no knowledge of what they want to study.
 For most students, receiving a college degree in any field is the key to getting a good job with a business.
-Therefore, some kids will elect a relatively easy college major which allows them a lot of time for partying and having a good time on campus.
+Therefore, some kids will elect a relatively easy college major that allows them a lot of time for partying and having a good time on campus.
 Others who have the talent and interest and who have already decided on a career in life will enroll in such disciplines as pre-med, pre-law, or engineering majors.
 Based on previous lessons learned as an undergraduate, I suggest in this article important factors a high school graduate should consider when choosing a college major.

 Why Should Young People Go to College?